soyart/gfc/README.md

 # gfc (go file crypt)

-gfc is my first programming project, written the first day I learned Go.
-I intend to learn Go from its development, so expect some bad code.
+> gfc is my first programming project, written the first day I learned Go.

 gfc is a minimal encryption CLI tool designed to be versatile and easy to use.
-This package provides an executable (`cmd/gfc`), and a library (`pkg/gfc`) providing high-level wrapper for AES256-GCM, AES256-CTR, RSA256-OEAP, ChaCha20-Poly1305, XChaCha20-Poly1305.
+This package provides [an executable](./cmd/gfc.go), and [a library](./pkg/gfc) providing high-level wrapper for AES256-GCM, AES256-CTR, RSA256-OEAP, ChaCha20-Poly1305, XChaCha20-Poly1305 primitives.

-gfc can encrypt any files which the user has read access to (except for RSA, which can only encrypt a small messages), as well as stdin.
+gfc can encrypt any files which the user has read access to (except for RSA, which has limited message length), as well as stdin.

 ## Features